[?] Subscribe To This Site

 With the growth of the green living movement, comes the subsequent demand for products that will not only protect people, but these products are expected to save the planet from further harm as well.

 Concerned consumers desperately want to believe that what they are doing in their lives is genuinely contributing to preserving the planet Earth.
+I know I do!

-Unfortunately, some concerned consumers, can become greenwashed-consumers, especially in the areas of cleaning products and products for children.
+Unfortunately some concerned consumers can become greenwashed-consumers, especially in the areas of cleaning products and products for children.

 And, It's Not Their Fault!

 Green advertising has exploded to meet the demands of the public.
-Greenwashing- tactics have also emerged on various levels of severity in what is referred to now as the sins-of-greenwashing.
+Greenwashing-tactics have also emerged on various levels of severity in what is referred to now as the sins-of-greenwashing.

-A small percentage of the environmentally safe products out there are really genuine and sin-free, according to study-panels and research groups.
+A small percentage of the environmentally safe products out there are really genuine and sin-free according to study-panels and research groups.

 Some Companies claim they have an equal to "seal of approval" and third-party certification in the form of a stamp that looks real enough and pretty official to the average person.
 Problem is, there is no proof in fact of any authenticity at all.